zew/go-questionnaire/README.md

 * Survey results are pulled in by the `transferrer`,
  aggregating responses into a CSV file.
  `transferrer` logic is agnostic to questionnaire structure.
+ See `./pkg/tf/config-transferrer.go` for details.

 * The `updater` subpackage automates in-flight changes to the questionnaire.
 No need for database "schema" artistry.